We’re not just about cute puppies anymore…

 Eric K. Lerner

-Eric K. Lerner is Three Bones Society’s primary artist.
+Eric K. Lerner is Three Bones Society’s primary artist featrured our shop.
 In the mid-1990’s he began creating votive pieces employing mixed media, acrylic, and digital manipulation.
 Soon, he began working as a graphic designer and illustrator.
 His clients included the BBC, Science Magazine, IBM, Marriott Corporation and Right Hemisphere.
 He also produced posters, t-shirts and publications for a number of non profit organizations.
 By 2004, he stopped working in digital media almost entirely to focus on illustration work using traditional techniques.
 He studied Buddhist thangka painting.
 By 2008, he realized that most of the works that initially inspired him to pursue the visual arts were old etchings, engravings and woodcuts.
 He sought a formal education in printmaking that continues through the present.
 As a fine artist, Lerner has exhibited and sold work in the United States, the U.K., Australia and Italy.
 His 2012 release of a hand-crafted major arcana tarot, Radiant Spleen Tarot, appeared to favorable reviews and sold out.
 He has work included in the permanent collection of the Museo dei Tarocchi in Bologna.
 In 2017, he contributed 5 pieces to 1917 Tarot, commemorating the Russian Revolution, an international collaborative exhibition/publication that premiered in St. Petersburgh Russia on October 22, 2017.
 In 2018, the exhibition traveled to Madrid, Spain.
 You can visit our gallery of his printmaking work.